 Compliance: Keeps confidential files/data safe and secure.

-Increase Productivity: Automation and streamlining of processes frees up administrative time to be used for on-the-ground time with clients and their families.
+Increase Productivity: Automation and streamlining of processes free up administrative time to be used for on-the-ground time with clients and their families.

 Virtual Centralization: one single, easily accessible place for everything the caseworkers need to access from the office, home, or in the field.

-PlanStreet has created a case management software that specifically caters to social work case managers.
+PlanStreet has created a case management software that specifically caters to social worker case management.
 They can efficiently organize their files and paperwork using PlanStreet’s case management software.
 The ability to look back over the history of cases for best practices can improve an organization’s effectiveness virtually overnight.

 Furthermore, the confidentiality and safety of the files are given top priority as we know that client information is very sensitive and needs to be protected properly.
 This tool will make work easier for social work case managers in a highly systematic and coherent environment.